Explore Derry: The Ultimate Guide to the Walled City

 Exploring the Walled City

 Featuring remarkably preserved 17th-century walls and historic buildings with breathtaking city views, the historic Walled City of Derry is an attraction not to be missed.
-Constructed between 1613 and 1619, the city walls stand 8 meters high and 9 meters thick, encircling the city center and symbolizing Derry’s resilience.
+Constructed between 1613 and 1619, the city walls stand 8 meters high and 9 meters thick, encircling the city centre and symbolizing Derry’s resilience.

 • Bishop’s Gate